top of page

 The camp entertains as it educates.
 Teen counselors are an essential part of making the camp a lot of fun.
 Teens earn community service hours with the contribution of their time.
 Ages for campers are 4-7 and this year we are accepting 8 year olds who were unable to attend camp during the pandemic.
 We have found that campers under the age of 4 do not benefit from the program so age 4 by June 1, please.

 Safety topics covered include crossing the street, what to do in an emergency and when to call 911.
-Also included are how to approach a strange animal (a therapy dog will visit), safety rules for household fires, water and bicycles, good touch/bad touch (created with the help of a child psychologist), and safe driving practices.
+Also included are how to approach a strange animal (a trained dog visits), safety rules for household fires, water and bicycles, good touch/bad touch (created with the help of a child psychologist), and safe driving practices.
 Expect to have your driving critiqued by your child!

 The safety topics are available on this site.
 A schedule of topics will be posted in the room as it may vary.
 Speakers who visit are policemen, firefighters, a therapy/service dog and a bicycle shop owner.
 Bike day will be announced several days in advance.
 Helmets are required.